Course Outline

 Prerequisites

-- Experience writing simple shell scripts (e.g. loops, conditions, file operations)
+- Experience creating simple shell scripts (e.g., loops, conditional statements, file operations)

-- General understanding of system administration concepts is beneficial
+- A general understanding of system administration concepts is advantageous

 Target Audience

-- DevOps engineers looking to improve automation capabilities
+- DevOps engineers seeking to enhance their automation capabilities

-- Engineers and technical specialists using shell scripting for daily tasks
+- Engineers and technical specialists who rely on shell scripting for daily operations

-- IT professionals interested in transitioning from Bash to Python
+- IT professionals interested in migrating from Bash to Python

-- Developers working in Unix environments who want to automate workflows more efficiently
+- Developers working in Unix environments who wish to streamline their workflow automation

 Testimonials (2)